 Growing Condition and General Care

-Dasylirions are slow growing, carefree and durable, drought tolerant plant.
-However, they grow faster if watered well (don’t water the crown, though they rot easily).
-In the garden they should be placed in a sunny, well-drained area with additional summer water in dry climates.
+Dasylirions are slow-growing, carefree, durable, drought tolerant plants.
+However, they grow faster if watered well.
+Do not water the crown, though they rot easily.
+In the garden, they should be placed in a sunny, well-drained area with additional summer water in dry climates.
 These make great plants for xeriscape gardens and blend well in tropical or arid gardens.
 Dasylirions are also excellent potted specimens, and their symmetrical form provides a striking focal point.

-Easy to propagate from seeds or cuttings.
+Dasylirions are easy to propagate from seeds or cuttings.

 - Back to genus Dasylirion

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus